Email sent by Rene Thatcher on October 18th 2022. Written by Josh Dsouza, Marissa Foster, Emileen Garvin, and Rene Thatcher.

 - Send a separate email to the sender asking about its legitimacy

-- Just like snail mail, anyone can send a letter/email claiming to be someone else such as Kate Morris or Brenda Papineau, USE cautionbefore responding or giving out personal information
+- Just like snail mail, anyone can send a letter/email claiming to be someone else such as Kate Morris, use caution before responding or giving out personal information

 - PAUSE, THESE MESSAGES ARE MEANT TO PANIC YOU